Real-life cases, data encryption, and testimonials using RFID and NFC technology

 Location: Germany

-Minespider allows companies to digitally record the origin data of raw materials such as tin, cobalt, tungsten, and gold.
-This is essential for demonstrating compliance with conflict minerals legislation (such as EU Regulation 2017/821).
+Minespider allows companies to digitally register the origin data of raw materials such as tin, cobalt, tungsten, and gold.
+This is essential for demonstrating compliance with conflict mineral legislation (such as EU Regulation 2017/821).

 Practical example:

-- A cobalt supplier in the Congo issues a digital certificate that accompanies it throughout the entire chain: smelting, manufacturing, integration into batteries, and finally the final consumer.
+- A cobalt supplier in Congo issues a digital certificate that accompanies it throughout the entire chain: smelting, manufacturing, integration into batteries, to the end consumer.

-- Environmental, human rights, and audit certificate data can be added… with selective visibility by actor type (regulator, client, NGO).
+- Environmental data, human rights data, and audit certificates can be added… with selective visibility by actor type (regulator, client, NGO).

-CASE 4: Zama – Homomorphic encryption for industrial use
+CASE 4: Zama – Homomorphic cipher for industrial use

 Technology used: Fully Homomorphic Encryption (FHE)